mayoalexander/fl-two/README.md

 ### Development
 The user application is standalone from the rest of the websites applications and located in the `/users/` directory.

+## Private Administrative Views and Applications

+### Tools
+The FREELABEL Network provides the Administrator with tools to manage userbase, automating repetitive tasks, and getting updates from whats happening in the industry by collected RSS Feeds.
+* Automated Social Media Publishing via API
+* Lead Generation Tracking and Communication via API
+* Client Management
+* RSS Feed of Realtime Industry updates and trends.
+* FTP upload to a Remote Server for live radio streaming
+* Image Resizing, Resampling, and thumbnail creation
+* Updating audio file ID3 Tags to format correctly for the Radio Server

 ## Browsers